mit-rss/intro_to_ros/README.md

 ## Question 9: TF Exercises

-You will need to download [this rosbag](https://www.dropbox.com/s/qvqloye6dilsj4y/tesse_no_statics_2.bag?dl=0) from Google Drive; it may take a while.
+You will need to download [this rosbag](https://www.dropbox.com/scl/fo/xnwygxq1wpaq071pahnt1/h?rlkey=2tyxed357jk8cbbanyjo7dw3m&dl=0); it may take a while.

 The rosbag was collected from a robot driving around in a simulated environment.
 Its `base_link` position in the environment is broadcast to the TF tree in ROS.
 However, the poses of the sensors onboard the robot are not broadcasted to the TF tree.